JurgenR/aioslsk/docs/source/MESSAGES.rst

 PeerDirectoryContentsRequest (Code 36)
 --------------------------------------

-Request the file contents of a directory
+Request the file contents of a directory.

 :Code: 36 (0x24)
 :Status: USED